acets-team/ace/README.md

   - `height` - Optional, spinner height, `default: 2.1rem`
   - `thickness` - Optional, spinner thickness, `default: 0.3rem`
   - `speed` - Optional, spinner speed, `default: 1s`
-  - `twoColor` - Optional, if type is two, this will set the color for the 2nd spinner, `default: white`
+  - `twoColor` - Optional, if type is `two`, this will set the color for the 2nd spinner, `default: white`
   - `label` - Optional, text to announce to screen readers, `default: 'Loading...'`
   - `spanProps` - Optional, additional props to spread onto the outer `span`